 Pathway of Emphasis in Oncology and Related Health Disparities

 Mission: The Oncology and Related Health Disparities Pathway is sponsored by the Sylvester Comprehensive Cancer Center.
 It provides a means for medical students interested in the many topics encompassed by contemporary Oncology and related issued pertinent to our catchment area in South Florida to gain broad and in-depth insights in their relevance to the practice of medicine.
-In particular, students will gain knowledge in the areas of
+In particular, students will gain knowledge in the areas of oncology related to:

 - Medical Oncology

 - Radiation Oncology (XRT, SBRT, Proton, Brachytherapy, etc.)

 - Precision Cancer Treatment (Targeted Therapy, Precision Medicine Molecular Tumor Board )

 - Clinical Trialist in Oncology (Pharma, IIT)

 - Translational Research in Oncology (Prognostic Markers, etc.)

 The content on disparities will mainly be based on cancer and will rely on the most up to date data from the Florida Cancer Data System (FCDS).
 The FCDS will release the next updated data set on December 2018.
 This pathway will have data from South Florida and the State and can provide information to the students on disparities in cancer that specifically impact the catchment area for Sylvester by comparing the different data sets.
 Pertinent cancer lectures in minority disparities will be shared with the Social Medicine Pathway.